 Training programs where learning is documented by employer, industry, regional, or national certification of completion can be submitted for evaluation for CPL.
-Employer provided training records detail specific training and objectives of training may also be submitted to strengthen case for credit.
+Employer provided training records detailing specific training and objectives of training may also be submitted to strengthen the case for academic credit.
 These records will be evaluated by content expert(s).
-Learners may be asked to perform certain tasks or create material related to the subject area by a content expert.
-Example: Auto instructor may ask learner to demonstrate ability to complete a tune-up on a vehicle.
-Students requesting transcripted credit for prior work experience or training and/or professional certification may be charged at the current tuition rate.
+Students may be asked to perform certain tasks or create material related to the subject area by a content expert.
+Example: An automotive instructor may ask a student to demonstrate the student's ability to complete a tune-up on a vehicle.